 A. Mortgage Revenue Bonds.
 The Finance Committee held hearings on proposals to eliminate the scheduled sunset of single-family issues at the end of this year.
 Some continued availability of these bonds after this year is likely at least for lower-income single family housing.
 I have proposed legislation to give states the option to issue tax credits for first time home buyers, rather than issue mortgage bonds.
+The Finance Committee just held hearings, and the Treasury has indicated support.

-- B. Individual Housing Accounts.
-There have been suggestions that Congress adopt an IRA-type approach to encouraging savings for purchase of a principal residence through a tax deduction or deferral.
-This was the subject of Dole legislation in the 96th and 97th Congresses.
-The idea still has appeal both from the standpoint of encouraging savings and stimulating home ownership.
-Again, the cost to the Treasury will be a major issue--but if that can be kept under control, the idea could gain support. - C. Flat Rate Tax.
-The idea of a flat-rate or greatly simplified tax system continues to be quite attractivee, as we see continued taxpayer frustration with the complexity of our system and with the idea that special exemptions or credits enable the well-to-do to 'game' the system in their favor.
+B. Flat Rate Tax.
+The idea of a flat-rate or greatly simplified tax system continues to be quite attractivce, as we see continued taxpayer frustration with the complexity of our system and with the idea that special exemptions or credits enable the well-to-do to 'game' the system in their favor.
 Walter Mondale has endorsed the Bradley-Gephardt so-called "Fair Tax," so at least some believe the idea has political appeal.

-The issues remain difficult to resolve, because any major changes in the tax burden or in basic tax incentives mean taking from one group and giving to another-always a tough thing for Congress to do.
-The Bradley proposal is a careful political compromise designed to keep the most popular deductions and roughly duplicate the present distribution of the tax burden-but it is not clear whether this less-graduated system would stay that way (particularly when it is not indexed, and liable to bracket creep).
+The issues remain difficult to resolve, because any major changes in the tax burden or in basic tax incentives mean taking from one group and giving to another--always a tough thing for Congress to do.
+The Bradley proposal is a careful political compromise desigined to keep the most popular deductions and roughly duplicate the present distribution of the tax burden--but it is not clear whether this lessgraduated system would stay that way (particularly when it is not indexed, and liable to bracket creep).
 What we need to do is continue to build towards consensus on a simpler system by better-informing the public and testing their attitudes.
-But everyone does seem to agree that we need to move toward lower rates and a broader base-the direction marked out by the 1981 and 1982 tax bills.
+But everyone does seem to agree that we need to move toward lower rates and a broader base--the direction marked out by the 1981 and 1982 tax bills.